Chevening safeguarding policy

 Interim measures may be put in place during the process of investigation and responding to a reported safeguarding concern or incident.
 Measures or penalties may be made permanent after an appeal window has passed.

-If appropriate, Chevening will engage professional assistance to deal with any reported incident.
+If appropriate, Chevening may engage the British Council’s Safeguarding Team to provide advice and support with dealing with any reported incident.
 It is unlikely that members of the Chevening Secretariat would have the independence and expertise for an adequate response.
 Chevening would share the recommendations, upholding anonymity, of any investigation with relevant funders, service providers and partners as necessary.
 In cases involving staff employed by the British Council, action may be taken using relevant organisation procedures, in consultation with their Human Resources department.

 1. Responsibilities of the Chevening Secretariat